cosmicexplorer/binaryen/README.md

 ## Building

-Binaryen uses git submodules (at time of writing just for gtest), so before you build you will have to initialize the submodules:
+Binaryen uses git submodules (especially for the mimalloc allocator, but also for gtest and fuzztest test support), so before you build you will have to initialize the submodules:

 ```bash
 git submodule init